DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _In Rinne case there is matter of wings._

-_Assuming that her outfit that is similar to that of elfs will be fine_
+_Assuming that her outfit that is similar to that of elves will be fine_

 Rinne's peculiar tenma wings.
 And also her elf-like ears.